wineasio/wineasio-old-docs/README.md

 * JACK Audio Connection Kit support (JACK and JACK2)
 * Hardware-independent; use with your specialized audio gear
 * Compatible with 32-bit and 64-bit WINE and Windows software
-* Tested with WINE 3.0.x and 3.1.x (both "Vanilla" and "Staging" editions)
+* Tested with WINE 3.0.x and 3.1.x (both "vanilla" and "staging" releases)
 * Fully configurable
 ---
-## Quickstart for Those Who Hate Reading Docs
+## Quickstart
 Follow the procedure in the [QUICKSTART.md](https://github.com/wineasio/wineasio/blob/master/QUICKSTART.md) file.
 It should get you installed and up-and-running in most environments, but with little-to-no explanation.

-## For the Patient and Docs-Friendly
+## For the Patient and Doc-Friendly
 1. Browse the [KNOWN-APPS.md](https://github.com/wineasio/wineasio/blob/master/KNOWN-APPS.md) file to see if there are any issues related to the Windows application(s) you intend to use with WineASIO.
 If your program is not listed (and in the early days of beta, it won't be) try it and let us know!
 Chances are, if your Windows audio program runs correctly under WINE (albiet with a default audio driver) and was designed to take advantage of ASIO, then it will work with WineASIO.

 2. Have a look at the [INSTALL.md](https://github.com/wineasio/wineasio/blob/master/INSTALL.md) to configure, compile, and install the software.